 Representative Kloba has also pushed the development of autonomous delivery forward.
-She sponsored legislation that regulated and permitted the use of personal delivery devices (PDDs), low speed robots that can make delivery by using sidewalks.
-PDDs can help relieve congestion by getting more cars off the road and speed up delivery times.
+She sponsored legislation that regulated and permitted the use of personal delivery devices (PDDs), low speed robots that can make deliveries by using sidewalks.
+PDDs can help relieve congestion by getting more cars off the road and speeding up delivery times.
 Washington is the eighth state to permit the use of PDDs.

 Other areas of interest include data privacy, energy policy, multi-modal transportation, special education, and behavioral health.

 Representative Shelley Kloba graduated from the University of Illinois with a B.S. in Kinesiology (1990) and from the Seattle Massage School with Honors (1996).
 She earned a certificate in Energy Policy Planning from the University of Idaho in 2017.